logicblocks/salutem/docs/getting-started.md

   generated Results that should be cached.
 * A **RegistryStore** is an Atom containing a Registry, used in some places where rather than a Registry, a shared reference to a Registry is required.
+* Checks within a Registry can be _resolved_ to a Result, which may or may not require evaluation of the check, depending on the check's type.
 * There are currently two types of checks supported, _RealtimeChecks_ and _BackgroundChecks_.
 * A **RealtimeCheck** is evaluated every time it is resolved such that cached Results will never be returned.
 * A **BackgroundCheck** is intended to be evaluated in the background periodically such that a cached result is returned whenever the Check is resolved.
-If there's no cached value available for a background check it is resolved in realtime.
+If no cached result is available for a background check it is evaluated in realtime in order to obtain a result.

 ## Creating checks